Mom charged after COVID-positive son found stashed in car trunk at testing site: authorities - NewsBreak

 HOUSTON (NEXSTAR) — A Houston mother was charged after authorities allege she placed her 13-year-old son in the trunk of her car to isolate him after he tested positive for COVID-19, then took him to a drive-thru testing site.

-The 41-year-old is charged with endangering a child after authorities allege her son was found on Monday in her car’s trunk at a testing site for the Cypress-Fairbanks school district in northwest Houston.Colorado activates crisis standards for emergency medical services
+The 41-year-old is charged with endangering a child after authorities allege her son was found on Monday in her car’s trunk at a testing site for the Cypress-Fairbanks school district in northwest Houston.When will omicron peak in the US?

 The woman is a teacher with the school district, which says the child was not harmed.